Izchomatik/RevitPluginKit/README.md

 ## Add Revit plug-in ribbon panel to ribbon tab

-* In the field `panelsSettings` - edit previously instantiated `List<RibbonPanelSettings>()` by adding your first ribbon panel data.
+* Edit previously instantiated `List<RibbonPanelSettings>()` by adding your first ribbon panel data to the previously created ribbon tab.

-* The `RibbonPanelSettings` class is responsible for defining the revit ribbon panel.
+* The `RibbonPanelSettings` class is data transfer object responsible for defining the revit ribbon panel.

 * You can add multiple panels to the current ribbon tab.